Genivia/ugrep-indexer/README.md

 we simply re-index to bring the indexing up to date.
 Re-indexing is incremental, so it will not take as much time as the initial indexing process.

-A typical example of an index-based search, e.g. on the ugrep repository:
+A typical example of an index-based search, e.g. on the ugrep 3.12.6 repository placed on a separate drive:

     $ cd drive/ugrep
     $ ugrep-indexer -I

-    12245871 bytes scanned and indexed with 19% noise on average 1317 files indexed in 28 directories
+    12247077 bytes scanned and indexed with 19% noise on average 1317 files indexed in 28 directories
-           0 new directories indexed
+          28 new directories indexed
         1317 new files indexed
            0 modified files indexed
            0 deleted files removed from indexes
          128 binary files skipped with --ignore-binary
            0 symbolic links skipped
            0 devices skipped
-     5588843 bytes indexing storage increase at 4243 bytes/file
+     5605227 bytes indexing storage increase at 4256 bytes/file

-Normal searching without indexing takes 1.07 seconds after unmounting the `drive` and mounting again to clear FS cache to see the effect of indexing:
+Normal searching on a cold file system without indexing takes 1.02 seconds after unmounting the `drive` and mounting again to clear FS cache to see the effect of indexing:

     $ cd drive/ugrep
     $ ugrep -I -l 'std::chrono' --stats
     src/ugrep.cpp

-    Searched 1317 files in 28 directories in 1.07 seconds with 8 threads: 1 matching (0.07593%)
+    Searched 1317 files in 28 directories in 1.02 seconds with 8 threads: 1 matching (0.07593%)

+Ripgrep 13.0.0 takes longer with 1.18 seconds for the same search (ripgrep skips binary files by default, so option `-I` is not specified):

+    $ time rg -l 'std::chrono'
+    src/ugrep.cpp
+        1.18 real         0.01 user         0.06 sys

-With indexing, searching only takes 0.109 seconds, which is 10 times faster, after unmounting `drive` and mounting again to clear FS cache to see the effect of indexing:
+By contrast, with indexing, searching a cold file system only takes 0.109 seconds with ugrep, which is 12 times faster, after unmounting `drive` and mounting again to clear FS cache to see the effect of indexing:

     $ cd drive/ugrep
     $ ugrep --index -I -l 'std::chrono' --stats src/ugrep.cpp

-    Searched 1317 files in 28 directories in 0.109 seconds with 8 threads: 1 matching (0.07593%)
+    Searched 1317 files in 28 directories in 0.0842 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1316 of 1317 files with indexes not matching any search patterns

-Speed increases to recursively search file systems for regex pattern matches may be significantly higher in general compared to the 10x for this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.
+Speed increases to recursively search file systems for regex pattern matches may be significantly higher in general compared to the 12x for this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.